-Emilie Johnson, MD, MPH, is an attending urologist at Lurie Children’s and an Assistant Professor in Urology at the Northwestern University Feinberg School of Medicine.
+Emilie Johnson, MD, MPH, FACS is an Attending Urologist at Lurie Children’s and an Associate Professor in Urology at the Northwestern University Feinberg School of Medicine.
 Dr. Johnson joined the faculty in 2014 from Boston Children’s Hospital/Harvard Medical School, where she completed a joint fellowship in pediatric urology and pediatric health services research.
 Dr. Johnson aims to care for each child and family as if they were her own.
 She views caring for children and families as a privilege, and is eager to welcome new patients to her practice at Lurie.

 Dr. Johnson is originally from Ann Arbor, Michigan.
 She completed her undergraduate work in Neuroscience and Behavioral Biology at Emory University in Atlanta and then returned to Ann Arbor for Medical School and Urology Residency at the University of Michigan.
 During her three-year fellowship in Boston, Dr. Johnson concurrently completed a Master of Public Health Degree at Harvard.

 Dr. Johnson has experience in all aspects of pediatric urology.
-In particular, she has expertise in minimally invasive surgery including robotic and endoscopic techniques.
+In particular, she has expertise in minimally invasive surgery including robotic and endoscopic techniques, and in care of individuals with differences of sex development (DSD/intersex).
 She also has an interest in and commitment to clinical and health services research.
 These types of research aim to understand the patient experience, with a major goal of helping doctors provide the best treatments for each individual patient.

 Clinical Interests: Abnormalities of the kidney and ureter hydronephrosis, UPJ obstruction, vesicoureteral reflux, megaureter, ectopic ureter, ureterocele, hypospadias and other penile abnormalities, undescended testis, hernial hydrocele, urinary tract infections